Monday, October 4, 2021

 The Bee Gees received a star on the Hollywood Walk of Fame in 1979.
 Another track stands out on the album.
 This is "Reaching Out".

 "Sonically, it's probably the most perfect record the brothers ever made," Robin's son, Spencer (who has worked in the industry as an engineer, producer, and singer-songwriter), said.
 The title song has to be one of The Top Unknown/Underrated Songs of the Rock Era*.
-It was released as a single so as not to completely saturate the market as the Bee Gees were far and away producing the best music on the planet.
+It was not released as a single so as not to completely saturate the market as the Bee Gees were far and away producing the best music on the planet.

 One music fan on YouTube has this to say about "Spirits Having Flown":